kynmskumalo-debug/Health-Data-/README.md

-# Health-Data-
-Excellent — the dataset looks rich and realistic for a healthcare analytics project.

-Here’s what we learned from the exploration:

-🏥 Dataset Overview

-Rows: 55,500

-Columns: 15
+<h1>Health Care Evaluation (overview) </h1>

  Data Types: Mix of categorical, numerical, and date data

  Key fields:

-Patient demographics: Name, Age, Gender, Blood Type
+- Patient demographics: Name, Age, Gender, Blood Type

-Medical info: Medical Condition, Medication, Test Results
+- Medical info: Medical Condition, Medication, Test Results

-Operational data: Doctor, Hospital, Room Number, Admission Type, Date of Admission, Discharge Date
+- Operational data: Doctor, Hospital, Room Number, Admission Type, Date of Admission, Discharge Date,

-Financial data: Billing Amount, Insurance Provider
+- Financial data: Billing Amount, Insurance Provider

+Data cleaning and preparationg
+I have ensured dates are usable for time analysis and calculate the length of stay, a critical hospital metric.

+ What is the average billing amountby medical condition bar caht answers this

+which admission tyoes are most common, and how do their average lengths of stay compare Compares emergency, urgent and elective admission to reveal hospital workflow differences

+Which doctors generate the highest total billing
+. shows top revenue-generating doctors valauble for hospital management. top 10 drs

+Predictive analysis- what factors most affect billing amount uses a linear regression model to identify which variables influence hostpital  billing the most, Bar chart feature importance

+seasonal trend -how do admissions vary across months and years line chart showing admissions by month

+ Businnes insight dashboard
+this file can feed a dashboard showing KPIs like average billing, average lenght of stag and admissions by conditions